benjaminmcf/LLM-Personal-trainer-streamlit/README.md

 * Workout of the day: Select a preference, and a random workout of the day will be provided to you.

 The app requires you to have your own API key.
+The application was most recently tested using python

-python 3.12.7
+python 3.12.8
 python -m venv venv
 cd venv/scripts
 activate